Knowing how to detect adblock users on your website is a critical must-have for ad-supported publishers.

 Adblock Detection Analytics

-A good adblock solution should include dashboards to easily track the ad block rate by device, potential revenue loss, and more.
+A good anti adblock solution should include dashboards to easily track the ad block rate by device, potential revenue loss, and more.
 Open source DIY solutions can set up Google Analytics event tracking, though both the detection scripts and GA must be manually updated amidst constant tactic changes by adblock vendors.

 Here is an example of Admiral's adblock analytics dashboards, available free to any publisher with a single tag copy-paste to your website: